rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 ### Add a Private CA to Repositories

 To add a private CA to Helm chart repositories, you must add a base64 encoded copy of the CA certificate in DER format to the `spec.caBundle field` of the chart repo, such as `openssl x509 -outform der -in ca.pem | base64 -w0`.
-Instructions are the same for both Git- and HTTP-based repositories:
+Instructions are the same for both Git-based and HTTP-based repositories:

 1. Click **☰**.
 Under **Explore Cluster** in the left navigation menu, select a cluster.
 1. In the left navigation menu on the **Cluster Dashboard**, click **Apps > Repositories**.